 As an employer, you are responsible for ensuring the quality of training provider you choose.
-You need to complete a Due Diligence Checklist

 The Health and Safety Executive (HSE) is not required to approve First Aid training and qualifications, but it does provide a due diligence checklist to help you choose a reputable training provider and ensure that you receive quality first aid training.
 The due diligence checklist covers:

 - The qualifications expected of trainers and assessors

 - Monitoring and quality assurance systems

 - Teaching and standards of first aid practice